-One of the ideologies advanced by those who teach that tithing is required under the New Testament is the belief that tithing is an eternal principle.
+One of the ideas advanced by those who teach that tithing is required under the New Testament is the belief that tithing is an eternal principle.

 Those who teach that tithing is an eternal principle make appeal to two texts which predate the giving of the Law through Moses: (1) the tree of the knowledge of good and evil in the garden of Eden, and (2) Abraham’s tithe to Mechisedek.